solid-contrib/solid-tutorial-angular/chapter2.md

     <#this> <urn:tmp:clipboard> "data" .
 ```

-The data above uses the turtle notation.
-The `#this` subject is used to distinguish between document and data, and is similar to the 'this' keyword in JavaScript.
+The data above uses RDF/[Turtle](http://www.w3.org/TR/turtle/) notation.
+The
+`#this` subject is used to distinguish between document and data, and is similar
+to the `this` keyword in JavaScript.

 A best practice would be to mint an HTTP URI for the predicate.
-But for ease of demonstration purposes, a temporary URN is used at under the scheme urn:tmp:.
-It is advisable always to use HTTP URIs, rather than schemes such as urn:, when dealing with linked data, this will be covered in the next tutorial.
+But for ease of
+demonstration purposes, a temporary URN is used at under the scheme `urn:tmp:`.
+It is advisable always to use HTTP URIs, rather than schemes such as `urn:`,
+when dealing with linked data; this will be covered in the next tutorial.

 Now we can fetch the data: